aleksispi/drl-rpn-tf/README.md

 ### Detection performance
 The current code supports VGG16 models.
 Exactly as for the Faster R-CNN implementation by Xinlei Chen, we report numbers using a single model on a single convolution layer, so no multi-scale, no multi-stage bounding box regression, no skip-connection, no extra input is used.
 The only data augmentation technique is left-right flipping during training following the original Faster R-CNN.

-We first re-ran some of the experiments reported [here](https://github.com/endernewton/tf-faster-rcnn) for Faster R-CNN, but training the models longer to obtain further performance gains for our baseline models.
+We first re-ran some of the experiments reported [here](https://github.com/endernewton/tf-faster-rcnn) for Faster R-CNN, but trained the models longer to obtain further performance gains for our baseline models.
 We got:
   - Train on VOC 2007+2012 trainval (*iterations*: 100k/180k) and test on VOC 2007 test (trained like [here](https://github.com/endernewton/tf-faster-rcnn), but for more iterations), **76.5**.
   - Train on VOC 2007+2012 trainval + 2007 test (*iterations*: 100k/180k) and test on VOC 2012 test, **74.0**.

-The corresponding results when using our drl-RPN detector with exploration penalty 0.05 during inference (models trained over different exploration penalties, as described in Section 5.1.2 in the paper) and posterior class-probability adjustments:
+The corresponding results when using our drl-RPN detector with exploration penalty 0.05 during inference (models trained over different exploration penalties, as described in Section 5.1.2 in the paper) and posterior class-probability adjustments (Section 4.2 in our paper):
   - Train on VOC 2007+2012 trainval (*iterations*: 90k/110k for core model, 80k/110k for posterior class-probability adjustment module) and test on VOC 2007 test (trained like [here](https://github.com/endernewton/tf-faster-rcnn), but for more iterations), **77.5**.
 Without posterior class-probability adjustments (np): 77.2.
 Average exploration (% RoIs forwarded per image on average): 28.0%.
 Average number of fixations per image: 5.6.
   - Train on VOC 2007+2012 trainval + 2007 test (*iterations*: 90k/110k, 80k/110k for posterior class-probability adjustment module) and test on VOC 2012 test, **74.9**.
 Without posterior class-probability adjustments (np): 74.6.
 Average exploration (% RoIs forwarded per image on average): 30.6%.
 Average number of fixations per image: 6.7.